You want smart political talk without the meltdowns?

 Thank you.

-I'm going to say it's a group effort, but as we head into the holidays, it's a happy time for many of us.
+I'm going to say it's a group effort, but as we head into the holidays, it's a happy time for many of us, but the realities are there are over 1 million dependents in this country, so spouses and children who've had somebody killed or disabled defending our freedoms.

-And we're brought together to um to ensure we can bring a light of hope into an inherently, you know, very dark situation.
+And that's why we're here on the couch today, and we're brought together to ensure we can bring a light of hope into an inherently very dark situation.

-But as Americans say thank you for our freedoms.
+But as Americans, say thank you for our freedoms.

 Thank you so much for what you're doing for our fallen soldiers and their kids.

-And I thought when I wrote children's book when I'm writing the children's books, I want to do something for not only our military, but for kids.
+And I thought when I wrote children's book, when I'm writing the children's books, I want to do something for not only our military, but for kids.

-So that's the book.
+That's the book.

-That's coming out of my paycheck because so many people out there have bought the book, and a portion of the proceeds is going to your your organization.
+That's coming out of my paycheck because so many people out there have bought the book, and a portion of the proceeds is going to your organization.

-Um we had an amazing year at Folds.
+We had an amazing year at Folds.

-Um we awarded almost 16 million dollars in scholarships.
+We awarded almost $16 million in scholarships.

 We have millions in unfunded requests from families.

-All right, 23 now till the uh top of the hour, 800 941 Sean is our toll-free number.
+All right, 23 now till the top of the hour, 800-941 Sean is our toll-free number.

 You want to be a part of the program.

-They have a similar thing where they give scholarships to the the children of fallen heroes or severely injured heroes.
+They have a similar thing where they give scholarships to the children of fallen heroes or severely injured heroes.

 Another group that I'm really proud to be associated with is building homes for heroes, those that are severely injured.

-I mean, I've met so many of these guys.
+I've met so many of these guys.

-They got a new home that they're gonna be unveiling down in Florida this uh month of December coming up, and uh I'm gonna try and make it down there if I can and and be there for the opening of the house because these homes are built specifically for the for the injuries that these brave men and women have.
+And I'm going to try and make it down there if I can and be there for the opening of the house because these homes are built specifically for the injuries that these brave men and women have.

-And I was watching this today, and I'm thinking, all right, well, Christmas is coming up, and uh Ainsley Earhart, she's one of the co-hosts of Fox and Friends.
+And I was watching this today, and I'm thinking, all right, well, Christmas is coming up.

-Uh Ainsley, welcome back.
+Ainsley, welcome back.

 And Dan, it's an honor to see you.

-You're by the way, I think you could fill in for Brian or Steve any day.
+By the way, I think you could fill in for Brian or Steve any day.

 I thought you did great today.